kebaldwi/DNAC-TEMPLATES/Templates.md

 # Building Templates
-Here we will explain how to build a template in DNA Center
+In this section we will explain how to build a template in DNA Center.